willprice/ml-quiz/README.md

   -O, --Order           order the questions first on difficulty then on book
                         section
-  -d, --debug           indicate the correct answer in the question -f, --feedback        generate feedback for all questions -e, --extract         export marked questions to separate file -c, --count           show difficulty statistics of the quiz file
+  -d, --debug           indicate the correct answer in the question --comments            show *comments* in each question --hints               show *hints* in each question -f, --feedback        generate feedback for all questions -e, --extract         export marked questions to separate file -c, --count           show difficulty statistics of the quiz file